yyChen233/pytorch_practice/README.md

 # pytorch_practice
-Inspiring to independently reproduce all classical deep learning models, based on pytorch.
+Inspiring to independently reproduce all classical deep learning models, based on Pytorch.